- What are the chances of my nominee receiving an award?

-Each year the Rewards & Recognition office puts together as diverse and broadly representative a committee as possible.
+Each year the Recognition Program puts together as diverse and broadly representative a committee as possible.
 All job categories, including faculty, and a wide array of departments, labs, and centers are represented.
-The Rewards & Recognition Key Contacts, Assistant Deans, and department managers are consulted for suggestions of candidates who will be thorough and thoughtful contributors.
+The Recognition Key Contacts, Assistant Deans, and department managers are consulted for suggestions of candidates who will be thorough and thoughtful contributors.

 17. Who is invited to the awards ceremony?

 The entire MIT community is invited to the ceremony.
 Award recipients may invite family and friends as well.

 18. What do the recipients get?